 What K-12 Educators Are Focusing On As We Start 2023-2024

-We reached out to educators to understand their priorities as we embark on the 2023-2024 school year.
-Their insights shed light on the common challenges faced by districts everywhere as the new school year gets underway.
+We reached out to educators to understand their priorities as we embark on the 2023-2024 academic year.
+Their insights shed light on the common challenges faced by districts everywhere as school gets underway.

 Question 1: What Are Your Top Goals as We Return to School?

-When asked about their primary goals, an impressive 75% of respondents highlighted the importance of "Establishing a Communication Routine."
+When asked about their primary goals, an impressive 75% of respondents highlighted the importance of “Establishing a Communication Routine.”
 This goal is like the cornerstone of a successful school year.
 Why?
 Because positive, consistent school-home communication builds trust, leading to improved attendance, academic performance, behavior, and social-emotional skills.
 A recent study even revealed that students who had the best outcomes during remote learning had the highest levels of trust in their community.
-So, establishing a communication rhythm is a fantastic goal for maximizing instructional effectiveness in 2023-24.
-One approach is to visualize your communications strategy as a funnel 🔽:
+So, establishing a communication rhythm is a fantastic goal for the new school year.
+One way to approach it is to think of it as a funnel ????:

-- The top of the funnel is for broadcasting information from school leaders.
+• At the top of the funnel is broadcast information from school leaders

-- The middle of the funnel is for sharing information with families in the classroom or grade, coming from teachers or advisors.
+• The middle of the funnel is also 1-way communication, information for families in the classroom or grade, coming from teachers or advisors.

-- The bottom of the funnel is all about one-to-one outreach.
+• The bottom of the funnel is all about 2-way communication, 1:1 exchanges with individual families about their learners.

 Coming in at #2, 55% of respondents mentioned "Getting enough sleep" as one of their top 2-3 goals.
 Absolutely!
 We can't be at our best without adequate rest.
 It's not only acceptable but also essential to prioritize self-care.
 Close that laptop, don't check that email, and put off texting your work buddy.
 Prioritizing yourself sets an example of healthy practices for everyone around you.